 Guided by Soviet charts, aerial surveys in 2006 and 2007 covered 70% of the county and produced the most comprehensive geologic study in Afghan history and estimate the nation’s untapped mineral wealth at $1 trillion.
 Today the Afghan government believes this wealth buried in their rugged provinces could exceed $3 trillion, but as frequently asked of buried treasure: is it cursed?

 Afghanistan’s mineral resources are hard to underestimate and current projections border on the hyperbolic.
-In June, 2010, the Pentagon confirmed reports that Afghanistan’s massive deposits could make it a major world producer of iron and copper.
-The lithium deposits in Ghanzi Province may rival Bolivia’s for the title of world’s largest.
-The country’s Samti gold deposit is estimated to hold 20-24 metric tons and according to the US Geological Survey a single million ton deposit of rare earth elements (REE) in Helmand Province gives Afghanistan the world’s sixth largest REE reserves.
+In June 2010, the Pentagon confirmed reports that Afghanistan’s massive deposits could make it a major world producer of iron and copper.
+The lithium deposits in Ghazni Province may rival Bolivia’s for the title of world’s largest.
+The country’s Samti gold deposit is estimated to hold 20-24 metric tons and according to the US Geological Survey, a single million-ton deposit of rare earth elements (REE) in Helmand Province gives Afghanistan the world’s sixth largest REE reserves.